ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 # Data Model {#dm}

-The following CDDL defines the necessary AR4SI types for use in CBOR and JSON serializations.
+The following CDDL {{-cddl}} defines the necessary AR4SI types for use in CBOR and JSON serializations.

 Other serializations are possible but must be defined in subsequent documents.